 Become familiar with the mechanical and handling characteristics of your gun prior to using it for the first time.

 Only shoot-in your RSG slug gun at a designated shooting range.
 Know your backstop area.
+Have a look at websites like RE Ranger to find accessories.

 Be sure of your target and what lies beyond.
 Once a gun is fired, you have given up all control over what the shot will hit.